 School pressure can feel overwhelming, especially during midterms and final exams.
-But school stress is not impossible to overcome.
+Multiple classes, multiple assignments, and, of course, the social pressure: everyone wants to feel like they are valued, and that they belong.
+But the pressure of school stress is not impossible to overcome.

 I’ve seen many dedicated students face and overcome school-related stress by making simple adjustments to their habits and their mindsets.
 If you’re stressed from school, I hope these ideas will encourage you as you try finding greater peace during stressful times at school.